sgoodrow/dkp/prisma/dataMigrations/eqdkp/README.md

 3. **Created Transactions**
    - One cleared adjustment transaction is created for each character.

+**Important Note: EQ DKP Plus does not have a concept of a bot character (a character without a default pilot) and characters will be created by this migration that need to be disconnected from a user to mark them as a bot character.**

 ## Post-Migration User Onboarding

 When a user signs in with Discord: